 The Merauke blue-tongued skink is a subspecies of the Indonesian blue-tongued skink, and it has many of the same features.
 It requires a tropical environment with high humidity.
-It can grow to reach 30 inches long and is very popular in its native area, but captive breeding is not yet perfected for this species so it can be difficult to find in America.
+It can grow to reach 30 inches long and is very popular in its native area, but breeding under human care is not yet perfected for this species so it can be difficult to find in America.

 4. Centralian Blue Tongued Skink

 You will find the Centralian blue-tongued skink in New South Wales, Australia if you want to see them living naturally.
 It’s usually brown or grey with orange bands along the length of the body.
 The underside is pale white.
 It’s a sedentary lizard that usually moves less than 400 feet per day.
 Its primary diet is seeds, insects, and livestock dung.